United Airlines adds 20 flights for fans to attend college football games

 "Connecting travelers to the moments that matter most to them is at the core of what we do at United," Patrick Quayle, United's SVP of global network planning and alliances, said in a statement.
 "We know fans will appreciate this year's special football schedule that will make it easier to cheer on their teams on the road."

-With the exception of one game over Memorial Day weekend, the routes are for travel to events on Friday, with returning flights on Sunday.
+With the exception of one game over Memorial Day weekend, the routes are for travel on Friday, with returning flights on Sunday.

 Click here to see which thirty college football games the new schedule is designed around.
 Tickets are available for purchase today, United said.